wiredviews/xperience-page-builder-utilities/README.md

     </page-builder-mode>
     ```

-1. You can also use the `IPageBuilderContext` as a constructor dependency elsewhere in your application to more easily determine the state of the current request, without having to use `IHttpContextAccessor` and all the Kentico Xperience extension methods:
+1. You can also use the `IPageBuilderContext` from `XperienceCommunity.PageBuilderUtilities` as a constructor dependency elsewhere in your application to more easily determine the state of the current request, without having to use `IHttpContextAccessor` and all the Kentico Xperience extension methods.
+This is both easier to mock in a unit test and easier to read in your code:

     ```csharp
     public class ProductsController